michaelw123/rl/README.md

 # rl
-This is a research project that explores Reinforcement Learning by solving some of the RL problems with various approaches using Scala, with emphasys on policy/value systems.
+This is a research project that explores Reinforcement Learning by solving some of the RL problems with various approaches using Scala, with focus on policy/value systems.

 Some of the planned topics are:
 * k-Armed Bandit problem